jbush001/NyuziProcessor/software/doom/README.md

 is a good test of the toolchain, as it is fairly large (50k lines of code, compiled to 300k).

-* This currently only works for Mac builds, since that is the only one that has the framebuffer window implemented.
-* It also only works in the functioal simulator, since the verilog testbench doesn't have the virtual block device implemented
 * A shareware WAD file is required to use this.
 It should be named "doom1.wad" and placed in this directory.
+* Only Mac builds have the ability to show the framebuffer window and be played interactively (because the simulator hasn't implemented this for other windowing systems)

 To use, type 'make run'